PammillerPersonal/open-source-policy/OpenSourceChecklist.md

       - Look at 18F seeker
 - [ ] **Have security vulnerabilities been remediated?**
     - What are security vulnerabilities?
+      - Passwords
     - What is sensitive?
     - What can be discussed in a public issue
       - Look in 18F Before Your Ship
+    - What about security management features such as security keys, encryption and decryption business logic?
 - [ ] **Are we including any other open source products?
 If so, is there any conflict with our public domain release?**
     - Needs clarification in GSA
     - Are you using GPL code?